repeaterjs/repeater/packages/channel/README.md

 }
 ```

 The `Channel` constructor optionally takes a `ChannelBuffer` instance as its second argument.
-Buffers allow multiple values to be pushed onto channels without waiting. `FixedBuffer` allows channels to push a set number of values, `DroppingBuffer` will drop the *latest* values when the buffer has reached capacity, and `SlidingBuffer` will drop the *earliest* values when the buffer has reached capacity.
+Buffers allow multiple values to be pushed onto channels without waiting. `FixedBuffer` allows channels to push a set number of values, `DroppingBuffer` drops the *latest* values when the buffer has reached capacity, and `SlidingBuffer` drops the *earliest* values when the buffer has reached capacity.
 You can define custom buffering behaviors by implementing the `ChannelBuffer` interface.